Myrarust/Myra-Rust/index.md

    <body>
       <h3><a href="https://github.com/Myrarust/Myra-Rust/tree/main/Projects/ASL%20Image%20Classification">ASL Image Classification</a></h3>
       <p>
-         This project utilizes machine learning techniques to test computer vision capabilities on human hand pose images.
-Using Keras and Tensorflow to create a convolutional neural network to predict the letter value from a 2D imag of a hand pose.
+         This project utilizes machine learning techniques to test computer vision capabilities on hand pose images.
+Using Keras and Tensorflow to create a convolutional neural network to predict the letter value from these images.
 The model achievied an accuracy score of 92.1%.
-This is a significant accomplishment and could lead to further work incorporating machine learning models to provide real-time interpretation of sign language.</p>
+This significant accomplishment proves there is potential for incorporating machine learning models to provide real-time interpretation of sign language.</p>
    </body>
    <body>
       <h3><a href="https://github.com/Myrarust/Myra-Rust/tree/main/Projects/Forecasting%20Workplace%20Absenteeism">Forecasting Workplace Absenteeism</a></h3>